Archive for the ‘Self-Discovery’ Category

 Dr. Kalmus’s award-winning book “Being the Change: Live Well and Spark a Climate Revolution” offers real-life solutions to help you move away from a consumerist lifestyle.

+“Changing our lives shifts the culture and creates space for collective action.
 Together, let’s explore a more meaningful life–without all the fossil fuel!” — Peter Kalmus

 In his book Dr. Kalmus outlines a series of doable steps that anyone can adopt to bring us all closer to a sustainable society.
 Join us on Tuesday, June 8, 2021, 7PM PDT, for a free Zoom gathering where you can ask Dr. Kalmus your questions about sustainable living.